WRSP 320 History and Philosophy of Worship

 Book Report Assignment

-The student will compose a 7-page book report covering Perspectives on Christian Worship: Five Views.
+The student will compose a book report covering Perspectives on Christian Worship: Five Views of at least 7 pages (excluding the title page, table of contents, and a bibliography).
 After providing a brief 1-page summary for specific chapters of the book, the student will analyze its content, highlighting both the strengths and weaknesses of the various perspectives provided.
 The report must cite content from the book and must be written in current Turabian format.

 Philosophy of Worship Assignment

-The student will craft a 9-page philosophy of worship that is informed by the philosophical lenses of scripture, history, and culture.
+The student will craft a philosophy of worship that is at least 9 pages (excluding the title page, table of contents, and bibliography) and is informed by the philosophical lenses of Scripture, history, and culture.
 The paper must be written in current Turabian format and must incorporate at least 5 scholarly sources.

-Each quiz will cover the Learn material from the assigned Module: Week.
-Each quiz will be open-book/open-notes, contain 4 essay questions, and have a time limit of 1 hour and 30 minutes.
-The answer to each question must be 50–100 words.
+The quiz will cover the Textbook material for the assigned modules.
+The quiz will be open-book/open-notes, contains 2 matching questions, and has a total time limit of 1 hour and 30 minutes.
+The quiz allows 1 attempt.